 The possible responses can be edited according to your liking.

-This command shows viewers the streamer’s local time at that moment.
+This specific command shows viewers the streamer’s local time at that moment.

 This might be interesting to viewers especially if they and the streamer, for example, live in totally different parts of the world or on different continents.